-Bodily injury liability insurance also covers the injured person’s past lost wages and future lost earning capacity if their injuries prevent them from working.
+Bodily injury liability insurance also covers your past lost wages and future lost earning capacity if your injuries prevent you from working.2

 Bodily injury liability insurance will pay damages up to the limits of the policy.
-Drivers are personally liable for any amounts in excess of this limit.
+If you are at fault for an accident, you are personally liable for any amounts in excess of this limit.3

 Example: While checking a text on her phone, Jeanette accidentally runs a red light and hits a motorcycle driven by Hal.
 Hal suffers a fractured arm and a head injury.

 Jeanette has the minimum 15/30/5 liability insurance required by California car insurance coverage law.
 But Hal’s medical bills total $50,000.
 Jeanette is personally liable for the excess $35,000 in medical bills ($50,000 less the $15,000 her insurance covers).